-- Discounted registration fee at annual AGLSP Conference as long as inductee remains a member in good standing. - Access to Confluence, the Journal for the Association of Graduate Liberal Studies programs, which is a members only journal.
-Members are eligible to submit work for publication - Wear gold cords at graduation (ordered/supplied by the regional institutional graduation/administration). - Honors indication on the official commencement program.
+- Discounted registration fee at annual AGLSP Conference as long as inductee remains a member in good standing. - Access to Confluence, the Journal for the Association of Graduate Liberal Studies programs, which is a member only journal.
+Members are eligible to submit work for publication - Wear gold cords at graduation (ordered/supplied by the nominating university). - Honors indication on the official commencement program.